nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/http-and-https-reverse-proxy-configuration.md

 ### Reverse Proxy a WebEngine Site to a myexample.com/mysite URL

 You need the same configuration from the first section.
-It is advised to first get it to work before proxying exclusively a WebEngine site.
+It is advised to first get it to work before exclusively proxying a WebEngine site.

-A site request queries both from its own URL (/nuxeo/site/mysite) but also gets static resources from the root (/nuxeo/nxthemes ...).
+A site request queries both from its own URL (/nuxeo/site/mysite) but also acquires static resources from the root (/nuxeo/nxthemes ...).
 A rewrite configuration for mysite would look like:

 ```